Fujifilm X-E1 vs Panasonic GX1

 - More modern: Is somewhat more recent (announced 9 months after the GX1).

-Reasons to prefer the Panasonic Lumix DMC-GX1:
+Advantages of the Panasonic Lumix DMC-GX1:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/24p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/24p).

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.8") for image review and settings control.